by Bob Enyart

 The second person of the Trinity, God the Son, was not OF MAN through eternity past.
 Neither David, nor Adam, nor any of us, were necessary for God to be God.
 But the second person of the Trinity is now Jesus, the SON OF MAN.
 But willing to trade away God's freedom, holiness, and a thousand literal Bible verses, many theologians will sacrifice the greatest truths of Scripture for Platonic utter immutability.
 (Some Christians even say that they would reject Christ if God had actual freedom.)
 As we've seen in the "comment thread" to Bob Enyart's Open Theism Debate with the president of The North American Reformed Seminary, a reader responding to our own BEL producer Will, wrote:

 "Jesus Christ is God and man, he is both, he has eternally existed as both."

-Christians, desperate to win an argument that God is outside of time, will even flirt with the unbiblical claim that God the Son was always a man, from eternity past.
-However, regarding the extension of humanity onto God the Son through the incarnation, there is a divine chronological order.
+This is heretical.
+(At BEL we don't use "heresy" flippantly.)
+Christians desperate to win an argument that God is outside of time will even flirt with the unbiblical claim that God the Son was always a man, from eternity past.
+However, regarding God the Son taking humanity upon Himself through the Incarnation, there is a divine chronological order.
 For: